Antsbatscats/Python-File-Stealer/README.md

 All you need to do to have this program work is place your discord webhook in the WEBHOOK_URL section:
 - `WEBHOOK_URL = "place your discord webhook here"`

+## Necessary Things:
+* You will need python installed to use this.
+If you dont't have it installed look [here](https://www.python.org/downloads/windows/)

 ## How to install and use the porgram:
 1. Clone the github repository
 2. Unzip the downloded zip file to a location of your choice